 Yellow

-There are no yellow flowering varieties available of the hybrid perpetuals.
-However, Soleil d' Or is a variety frequently used for a yellow cut flower of hybrid perpetual characters.
-Though the foliage is very subject to blackspot and the wood dies back during the growing season, and though it is not very hardy, it is apparently the best variety at present available of this type for its color.
+There are no yellow flowering varieties available of the Hybrid Perpetuals.
+However, Soleil d' Or is a variety frequently used for a yellow cut flower of Hybrid Perpetual characters.
+Though the foliage is very subject to black-spot and the wood dies back during the growing season, and though it is not very hardy, it is apparently the best variety at present available of this type for its color.

 HYBRID TEAS

 Pink

 RADIANCE

-The most popular, reliable and easiest growing hybrid tea rose.
+The most popular, reliable and easiest growing Hybrid Tea rose.

-MISS CYNTHIA FORDE

-A generally satisfactory, desirable and dependable variety.
+MISS CYNTHIA FORDE A generally satisfactory, desirable and dependable variety.

 MME.
-BUTTERFLY

-A light pink sport of Ophelia possessing the thriftiness and vigor of its parent and preferred by many.
+SEGOND WEBER

+A very free flowering, hardy variety producing flowers of very fine form, lasting quality and slight fragrance.

+White

 OPHELIA

-White

 The best cutting rose among the light shades, being a creamy white with salmon flesh shading, deepening toward the center to a light orange salmon.

 WHITE KILLARNEY

 A vigorous free flowering variety with long pointed buds and pure white flowers.
 Quite susceptible to mildew, but its other admirable characters make it well worth protecting from this trouble.

-KAISERIN AUGUST VIKTORIA
+KAISERIN AUGUSTA VIKTORIA

 A standard old variety, that is not a strong grower but noted for the perfection in form of its lemon white, double flowers.

 Red

 RED RADIANCE

 Same as Radiance but deeper in color.

-MME.
-EDOUARD HERRIOT

-A brilliantly colored coral-red and orange variety that is extremely free flowering with a strong stem but weak neck.
-Tends to wilt quickly after cutting.

-TALISMAN

-A recently introduced variety noted for its brilliant scarlet-orange color partly overlaid with yellow, its well formed buds and flowers and its freedom of bloom.
+ROBERT HUEY A very hardy free-flowering variety with pointed buds and very sweet full carmine-red flowers.

 GRUSS AN TEPLITZ

 A very hardy, vigorous growing and continuous flowering variety.
 The flowers are velvety crimson, shaded maroon.
 The buds are short, opening into flat, loose flowers.
-The variety is too vigorous to plant with other hybrid teas and not much of a rose for cutting.
-It is good, however, for garden decoration as it is seldom out of bloom and its purple foliage is attractive.
+The variety is too vigorous to plant with other Hybrid Teas and not much of a rose for cutting.
+It is good, however, for garden decoration as it is seldom out of bloom.

 Yellow

 DUCHESS OF WELLINGTON

-The most generally satisfactory yellow hybrid tea rose.
+The most generally satisfactory yellow Hybrid Tea rose.

-LADY HILLINGDON

-A tea rose, very desirable in the rose garden for its lovely slender pointed buds and cupped flowers of deep saffron-yellow, becoming lighter as they expand.
+LADY HILLINGDON A Tea rose, very desirable in the rose garden for its lovely slender pointed buds and cupped flowers of deep saffron-yellow, becoming lighter as they expand.
 It is very free flowering but requires good feeding and attention and careful protection.

-POLYANTHA ROSES

-These dwarf modern roses, more nearly everblooming than any others, are desirable for bedding, edging and massing in the foreground of other shrubs.
+POLYANTHA ROSES These dwarf modern roses, more nearly everblooming than any others, are desirable for bedding, edging and massing in the foreground of other shrubs.
 They produce beautiful color effects over a long portion of the season.
-Some of the varieties are quite hardy but many require the winter protection as provided for the hybrid teas.
+Some of the varieties are quite hardy but many require the winter protection as provided for the Hybrid Teas.
 They are ordinarily bushy plants not more than 18 inches high bearing small flowers usually in many-flowered clusters.
 Pruning in the spring is desirable when the bush should be thinned lightly and all old wood and last years flower stems removed to encourage new growths.
 The following are a few of the leading varieties:

-CECILE BRUNNER

-Light pink with yellow center in graceful open clusters.
+CECILE BRUNNER Light pink with yellow center in graceful open clusters.
 Flowers beautifully formed and borne over a long period.
 A strong grower with healthy waxy foliage.
 The first of the class to be introduced and still considered one of the best of its color.